 - Melt the shea butter, argan, or jojoba oil and emulsifying wax in a double boiler, stirring occasionally.

-- Remove from heat and add the aloe and witch hazel, whisking vigorously until smooth.
+- Remove from heat and add the aloe, witch hazel, and Leucidal if using, whisking vigorously until smooth.

 - Let cool completely.
 The fridge speeds up the process.